christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 ### A lightweight introduction to the theory of hashing and salting passwords

 It goes without saying that passwords should be handled with a certain type of carefulness.
 Storing passwords in cleartext is a practice of the past.
-In fact, using passwords at all, as means of authentication, seems to be slowly going away in favor of [Passwordless Authentication](https://auth0.com/blog/how-passwordless-authentication-works/).
+In fact, using passwords at all, as means of authentication, seems to be slowly going away in favour of [Passwordless Authentication](https://auth0.com/blog/how-passwordless-authentication-works/).

 However, there is still a need for passwords, and a need for us to know, how to use them to authenticate users in a secure way.
 This is a lightweight introduction to the theory of hashing and salting passwords.